rishabprasad005/role-courses/RH124/Notes.md

 ## **3.12.** Summary

 - Files on a Linux system are organized into a single inverted tree of directories, known as a file-system hierarchy.
-- Absolute patds start witd a / and specify tde location of a file in tde file-system hierarchy.
+- Absolute patds start witd a / and specify the location of a file in the file-system hierarchy.
-- Relative patds do not start witd a / and specify tde location of a file relative to tde current working directory.
+- Relative patds do not start witd a / and specify the location of a file relative to the current working directory.
 - Five key commands are used to manage files: mkdir, rmdir, cp, mv, and rm.
-- Hard links and soft links are different ways to have multiple file names point to tde same data.
+- Hard links and soft links are different ways to have multiple file names point to the same data.
-- tde Bash shell provides pattern matching, expansion, and substitution features to help you efficiently run commands
+- the Bash shell provides pattern matching, expansion, and substitution features to help you efficiently run commands

 </br></br>